 As of July 2015 they have the venue to do this.
 Garrett is one of three partners in a tasting room called The Wine Thief that features small production Napa based vintners.
 This tasting room is located on the corner of First and McKinstry Streets directly across from Gott’s Roadside Hamburgers and the Oxbow Public Market.

 Wines are available for tasting by walk-in at the tasting counter, or from one of two automatic dispenser wine stations (by the taste, by the half glass or by the glass).
 Appointments can also be made to try the current release of G Wine Cellars in one of the two private rooms on site.
-Incidentally Garrett’s father’s tasting room is located just a block and a half down the street – also on 1st Street.
+Incidentally Garrett’s father’s old tasting room, Uncorked at Oxbow was located just a block and a half down the street before it closed in early 2019.

 Garrett is also a partner in Hailstone Vineyards – a label that as of the time of this review focuses on two wines – a Russian River Chardonnay from neighboring Sonoma County and a Napa Cabernet Sauvignon.